NowDB/node-red-contrib-nowdb/README.md

 # node-red-nowdb
-This library add NowDB query functionality to node-red It use [NowDB](https://nowdb.net) cloud data service platform.
+This library use for process the JSON data and NowDB query functionality to node-red It use [NowDB](https://nowdb.net) cloud data service platform.

 ## What is Nowdb